shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ```

 *To achieve sales as a percentage of group, two filters can be applied to effectively remove the filters on two columns.*

 15. Add the **Sales % Group** measure to the matrix visual.

 16. To improve the readability of this measure in visual, overwrite the **Sales % Group** measure with this improved formula.

-    **DAX**

     ```